AlecM33/Werewolf/README.md

 <a href="https://expressjs.com/">Express.js</a> and <a href="https://socket.io/">Socket.io</a>.
 It runs as a containerized application
 via <a href='https://cloud.google.com/run'>Google Cloud Run</a>.
 There is no data persisted in any database.

-Currently there is one container instance, which is sufficient scaling at this time.
-In the event I need to scale to multiple containers, I will likely integrate with a message queue like <a href='https://redis.io/'>Redis</a>.
+In the event I need more scaling, I will likely integrate with a datastore like <a href='https://redis.io/'>Redis</a>.
 ## Contributing and Developers' Guide

 ### Running Locally